Dickinson-comp290/website/docs/syllabus.md

 0     | Submission is missing or late.

 Notes:
-- Neatness, organization and readability of the code contribute heavily to the ability of the instructor to easily determine the correctness and completeness of a submission.
+- Neatness, organization, and readability of the code, as well as consistent naming conventions and choice of appropriate program structures contribute heavily to the ability of the instructor to easily determine the correctness and completeness of a submission.
+Think about writing your code for another human reader rather than simply to make it work.
 - Completing work on time is an important professional disposition and is is respectful of your instructor's time.
 Thus, late work will not be accepted.

 ##### Homework Resubmission